 The intensity of a worldwide pandemic is enough to hinder regular productivity, but being confined to the same space for an extended period of time has implications of its own.
-Quarantine disrupts the normal routine and forces us to adapt a living space into an all-purpose office, gym, and daycare.
+Quarantine disrupts the normal routine and forces us to adapt our living space into an all-purpose office, gym, and daycare.

 In the confines of this limited environment, opportunities for working out, mindfulness, and social activities seem to disappear.
-However, it is more important than ever to prioritize health and wellbeing during crisis and organizations play an instrumental role in providing solutions to help mitigate employee grief and burnout.
+However, it is more important than ever to prioritize health and wellbeing during a crisis and organizations play an instrumental role in providing solutions to help mitigate employee grief and burnout.

 Wellbeing tips during COVID-19